kjbrum/juice/README.md

 #### To-do:

-+ TRBL mixin (Set the values of top, right, bottom, and left, without having to set the position)
-+ Square/rectangle mixin (Create a square/rectangle similar to the circle mixin)
-+ Cut down on the code for triangle mixin (Use sass maps for "trbl" and translate direction, maybe direction and border direction also)
++ Cut down on the code for triangle mixin (Use sass maps for "trbl" and translate direction, maybe direction and border direction also) (add in the option to make a border and triangle shape)
 + Turn placeholders into argument-less mixins?